 All Staff and Students have a duty to take reasonable steps to ensure they do not place themselves or others at risk of harm.
 They are also expected to co-operate fully in complying with any procedures introduced to protect the safety and well-being of staff, students and visitors.
-Staff must:
+Employees must:

-- be aware of the action to be taken on discovering a fire, hearing a fire alarm, for raising the alarm (including the location of fire alarm call points) and calling the fire and rescue service; - promptly evacuate the premises, to a place of safety without putting themselves and others at risk, and NOT attempt to extinguish a fire unless they have been specifically trained; - co-operate with the Health, Safety and Compliance Manager or the Deputy Fire Safety Officer; - report to their manager or supervisor any concerns about fire safety; - be familiar with all escape routes; - not wedge fire doors open, nor block or obstruct them; - comply with the No Smoking legislation.
+- be aware of the action to be taken on discovering a fire, hearing a fire alarm, for raising the alarm (including the location of fire alarm call points) and calling the fire and rescue service; - promptly evacuate the premises, to a place of safety without putting themselves and others at risk, and NOT attempt to extinguish a fire unless they have been specifically trained; - co-operate with the Compliance Manager; - report to their manager or supervisor any concerns about fire safety; - be familiar with all escape routes; - not wedge fire doors open, nor block or obstruct them; - comply with the No Smoking legislation.